bellentuck/MyFQL/README.md

 ## Getting started

-Fork and clone this repo, then `npm install`.
+Fork and clone this repo, then `npm install`. *Note: if `npm install` fails due to a tripwire python version issue, delete your node modules (`rm -rf node_modules`) and try installing again with the python version set to 2.7: `npm install --python=python2.7`*.

 Run the tests with `npm test`.
 This should open (in a web browser) an auto-reloading html file that reports on the specs passing / failing.
 If you have any `console.log`s in your source code, they'll show up in the terminal where you ran `npm test` and also in the browser at the top of the document (under the header for **Console Output**) but *not* in the browser console.